List of Social Democratic Party (UK) MPs

 This is a list of Social Democratic Party MPs.
-It includes all Members of Parliament elected to the British House of Commons representing the Social Democratic Party.
-Members of the Scottish Parliament or the European Parliament are not listed.
+It includes all members of Parliament elected to the British House of Commons representing the Social Democratic Party.
+Members of the European Parliament are not listed.

 Bruce Douglas-Mann, Labour Party MP for Mitcham and Morden, is not included as immediately on his change of allegiance he stood down, forcing a by-election, which he lost.